Where do I store images in SharePoint?

 Our recommendation is to store images in MetaShare like any other type of document, unless you need to create a slideshow.

-If you are considering storing all your images in one place, our recommendation is to create a MetaShare workspace, using a unique workspace configuration with a rich media content type (has metadata such as "Date Picture Taken").
-When you need to view thumbnails you just open the workspace in SharePoint, by clicking on the "Open in SharePoint" icon on the workspace's top-bar and there navigate to the document library.
+If you are considering storing all your images in one place, our recommendation is to create a MetaShare workspace, using a unique workspace configuration with a rich media content type (has metadata such as “Date Picture Taken”).
+When you need to view thumbnails you just open the workspace in SharePoint and there navigate to the document library.

 Standard in SharePoint these are different options for storing Images, with different pros and cons, which we describe below.
 Option 1 is what a MetaShare workspaces offers.